 The cost of a new grant of arms is not inexpensive; about one thousand pounds sterling.
 However if the petitioner can prove descent in the male line from a previous owner of arms, then these arms are awarded with a suitable difference and the cost is reduced to about four hundred pounds.
 The services of an officer of arms is not included in these figures.

 You may see a man's arms displayed in different ways.
 During his lifetime his eldest son or grandson may display his father's or grandfather's arms with a `label' for difference.
 A wife may display her husband's arms upon an oval alone or beside those of her father.
 A daughter or granddaughter may display the arms of her paternal father or grandfather on an oval.
 Younger sons are obliged to petition for the arms of their armigerous father with a mark of difference.

 There are endless and handsome ways in which arms may be displayed, whether on book plates, buildings, furniture, quilts, writing paper or vehicles.

-Alastair Lorne Campbell of Airds, as Unicorn Pursuivant, has very kindly offered to process the petition for arms of any member of a Clan Campbell Society who has their proofs in order.
-This means complete documentation in terms of copies of all original sources.
+Donald Draper Campbell, Esq., Sennachie of the Clan Campbell Society has very kindly offered to assist with the petition for arms of any member of a Clan Campbell Society who has their proofs in order.